freeCodeCamp/freeCodeCamp/guide/english/agile/customer-units/index.md

 ---
 ## Customer Units

-In Agile, Customer units is a people and role that represent the voice, the expectation from customers/market targetted by a product.
+In Agile, Customer units is a people and role that represent the voice, the expectation from customers/market targeted by a product.

 Customer units responsible for user experience product, a vision of a product, road map of product, creating and maintaining product backlog, and anything.